gitlabhq/gitlabhq/doc/api/snippets.md

 + `lifetime` (optional) - The expiration date of a snippet
 + `code` (optional) - The content of a snippet

-Return values:

-+ `200 Ok` on success and the updated project snippet
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Delete snippet